swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 5.2.
 Existing Parameters
 - response_mode MUST be direct_post.jwt

-5.5 Using scope Parameter to Request Presentations scope parameter MUST be supported.
+5.5 Using scope Parameter to Request Presentations<br>
+scope parameter MUST be supported.<br>
-When scope parameter is set, an object in the verifier_info MUST contain the scope with the DCQL query.
+When scope parameter is set, an object in the verifier_info MUST contain the scope with the DCQL query.<br>

-5.8. aud of a Request Object
+5.8. aud of a Request Object<br>
-As the verifier cannot identify the wallet any further before preparing the Request Object, only Static Discovery metadata is used.
+As the verifier cannot identify the wallet any further before preparing the Request Object, only Static Discovery metadata is used.<br>
-The aud claim of the signed Request Object MUST be "https://self-issued.me/v2",
+The aud claim of the signed Request Object MUST be "https://self-issued.me/v2", <br>

 5.9.
-Client Identifier Prefix and Verifier Metadata Management 5.9.2.
-Fallback
+Client Identifier Prefix and Verifier Metadata Management<br>
+5.9.2.
+Fallback<br>
-Fallback when no / an unknown Client Identifier Prefix is present MUST be intepreted as decentralized_identifier
+Fallback when no / an unknown Client Identifier Prefix is present MUST be intepreted as decentralized_identifier<br>

 5.9.3.
-Defined Client Identifier Prefixes
+Defined Client Identifier Prefixes<br>
-Client Identifier Prefix decentralized_identifier MUST be supported and SHOULD be used.
+Client Identifier Prefix decentralized_identifier MUST be supported and SHOULD be used.<br>
-Example: ``decentralized_identifier:did:webvh:.....??
+Example: ``decentralized_identifier:did:webvh:.....??<br>
-Client Identifier Prefix verifier_attestation MUST be supported and SHOULD be used for proximity use cases.
+Client Identifier Prefix verifier_attestation MUST be supported and SHOULD be used for proximity use cases.<br>

 5.10.
-Request URI Method post
+Request URI Method post<br>
-Request URI method post is NOT SUPPORTED
+Request URI method post is NOT SUPPORTED<br>

 5.11.
-Verifier Info
+Verifier Info<br>
-Verifier Info is NOT SUPPORTED.
+Verifier Info is NOT SUPPORTED.<br>

-6. Digital Credentials Query Language (DCQL)
+6. Digital Credentials Query Language (DCQL)<br>
 6.1.
-Credential Query
+Credential Query<br>
 6.1.1.
-Trusted Authorities Query
+Trusted Authorities Query<br>
-None of the trusted_authorities defined in the spec apply for the swiss trust infrastructure, instead a new did based authorities query is used
+None of the trusted_authorities defined in the spec apply for the swiss trust infrastructure, instead a new did based authorities query is used<br>
-Type: "did"
+Type: "did"<br>
-Value: A list of VC issuer DIDs that the Verifier will accept
+Value: A list of VC issuer DIDs that the Verifier will accept<br>

 ``
 {